 More information on how our report links to the UNGC and GRI standards can be found in the index of our report.

 Reporting Process & Oversight

-An Executive Steering Committee comprised of leadership across the organization oversees the reporting process, which includes the provision of data and report content, guidance on changes to material topics and/or our management approach of these topics and content review.
-A cross-functional team produces the report, engages with stakeholders by conducting materiality interviews and ensures alignment with the GRI reporting framework.
+An Executive Steering Committee comprised of leadership across the organization oversees the reporting process, including the use of frameworks and standards, materiality inputs, stakeholder engagement and report content.
+A cross-functional team produces the report, conducts stakeholder interviews and ensures alignment with the GRI reporting framework.

 The following internal departments collaborated to develop and produce content for this report:

 - Buildings + Design.

 - Corporate Compliance Office.